A man looks down at the cell phone he’s holding.

 3. The score Discover provides is a calculation based on your information at a moment in time and will often vary from month to month.
 Be sure to note your “as of” date when you view your score.

-4. Discover provides a FICO® Score because 90% of top lenders use FICO® Scores2.
-Credit scores that are not FICO® Scores may show other results.
+4. 90% of top lenders use FICO® Credit Scores1, but lenders may also use other credit scoring models.
+Credit scores that aren't FICO® Scores may show other results.

 Will checking my FICO® Score hurt my credit?